 Cruelty breeds cruelty.
 A child who knows nothing else but mockery, name calling, and sarcasm, will become the bully his parents were.
 That’s the only way he knows how to survive.

-The affects caused by negative words, if that’s all a child knows, are long lasting and far reaching.
+The effects caused by negative words, if that’s all a child knows, are long lasting and far reaching.
 They will do to others as they’ve had done to them, and that is can have devastating effects on people who never knew the victim as a child, but who may meet him in a dark alley as an adult!

 Please, think before you criticize.
 Remember that children have tender and impressionable minds and hearts.
 What you say, and how you say it, can change a life forever, and not for the good.